 You can also use the INPUT instruction itself to print a prompt.
-A prompt with INPUT works almost like a prompt with PRINT, except that the prompt appears on the same line as the INPUT instruction:
+A prompt with INPLIT works almost like a prompt with PRINT, except that the prompt appears on the same line as the INPUT instruction:

 10 INPUT "I had a tough night.
-What year is this? "; Year
+What year is this? "; Year INPUT and prompt.
 20 PRINT "Oh, great.
-I thought it was "; Year + 1 New stuff here!

-30 PRINT "and I missed Christmas." '''
+I thought it use ".
+Wear 20 PRINT "Oh, great.
+I thought it was "; Year + 1 30 PRINT "and I missed Christmas."